hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-blog-workflow-in-draft.png" width="800" height="331"></center>

-11. Review/edit until ready.
-When you are satisfied with the edition of the blog post, move it to the **In Review** column (drag & drop the blog from the **Workflow** area).
+11. Review/edit your post until you are satisfied.
+When you are ready to publish, move it to the **In Review** column (drag & drop the blog from the **Workflow** area).

 <center><img src="media/guide-blog-workflow-move-draft-to-In-Review.png" width="800" height="321"></center>